A Professional Guide to Wall Tie Replacement

 - In instances of defective design or construction, where the built-in brick tie system has been fitted incorrectly.
 This can occur where ties have not been embedded to a sufficient depth or where an inadequate number of ties has been incorporated.

-In either case, the solution is the same; a remedial wall tie replacement system must be installed to firmly secure the main structure of the building, which will maintain stability and allow applied loads to be shared and transferred safely.
+In either case, the solution is the same; a remedial wall tie replacement system must be installed to firmly secure the outer wall to the main structure of the building.
+Re-tying the walls will maintain stability and allow applied loads to be shared and transferred safely.

 2: Symptoms of Wall Tie Failure